ethan-sparrow/CS30-MAJOR-project/proposal.md

 ## Project Description

-A block pushing puzzle game with unique mechanics and polished gameplay.
+i am going to continue working on my puzzle game and try to make it look and feel like a finished game, including custom music, graphics, and many levels.

 ## Needs to have